JUVE Handbook Commercial Law Firms

 In 2000, the firm merged with the US law firm Shearman & Sterling LLP.
 SZA Schilling, Zutt & Anschütz Rechtsanwaltsgesellschaft was born on May 1, 2008 out of the Mannheim Office of Shearman & Sterling LLP.
 All founding partners are former partners or attorneys of Schilling, Zutt & Anschütz, continuing the great tradition and ensuring that clients may also continue to demand the highest quality legal advice.

 Since then, the firm has expanded further.
 In summer 2010, the firm opened a second office in Frankfurt, setting the course for future growth.
-In 2013 a third office in Brussels was opened.
+In 2013 a third office in Brussels was inaugurated.
+Finally, in 2019 a fourth office in Munich was opened.